Estelle Venner Keogh: Career

-Keogh was on duty at the Glenroy Base Hospital, and was unable to attend active service because she was too young for service in the Australian Forces.
+Keogh was on duty at the Glenroy Base Hospital, and was unable to attend active service because she was too young for service in the Australian forces.
 Instead, in December 1915, she travelled to England and enlisted in the Queen Alexandra's Royal Army Nursing Corps.
 Her first appointment was at a military hospital in Abbeville, France.
 Keogh was then appointed to working on the barges that travelled down the Somme to the casualty stations along the bank collecting wounded soldiers.
 The barges were set up as hospital ships with surgical equipment for emergency operations, and removable covers to protect them from the weather.
 They were a simple and comfortable form of transport for 30 patients at a time.
 Keogh worked on the barges for many weeks, until winter when the river rose too high for the barges to pass under the bridges.
 After this, she joined Major Gordon Taylor's surgical team, which was one of a number of small teams that would visit casualty stations to relieve service after big engagements.
 Each team had a doctor, a nurse, an anaesthetist and an orderly, and would often work 16 hour shifts.

-One night, while Keogh was on duty at a clearing station between Ypres and Poperinghe, they came under a bombardment, From 10pm shells began falling at a rate of six to the hour.
+One night, while Keogh was on duty at a clearing station between Ypres and Poperinghe, they came under a bombardment.
+From 10pm shells began falling at a rate of six to the hour.
 The first killed a Canadian nurse, and another caused another colleague to lose an eye.
 When the order was given to evacuate, Keogh took part in evacuating patients.
 She continued working under fire, until the last of the patients had been moved.
 They were evacuated to a Saint-Omer Convent, where Keogh reported effects of the shelling led to her nerves tingling in response to even ordinary noises such as the banging of a door.

-Awards

-In 1918 at Buckingham Palace, King George V awarded Keogh the Royal Red Cross (1st class), the highest military honour available to an army service nurse.
-The medal was awarded for the skill and bravery she displayed while evacuating the casualty clearing station between Ypres and Poperigne while under fire.
+In recognition of the skill and bravery she displayed while evacuating the casualty clearing station, Keogh was awarded the Royal Red Cross (1st class), the highest military honour available to an army service nurse.The medal was presented to Keogh by King George V at Buckingham Palace in 1918.
 Afterwards, at the request of the King's mother, Queen Alexandra, Wilkins and the other nurses attended the Marlborough House, so Queen Alexandra could personally congratulate them.

-In 1918 she was nominated for a Military Medal.
+In 1918 she was recommended for a Military Medal.